 The international framework for the exchange of CbC reports

 In excess of 2000 relationships for the exchange of CbC reports have been activated.
 These include relationships:

 Steps taken to reduce the incidence of local filing by constituent entities in MNE groups

-While not forming part of the Action 13 minimum standard, in exceptional circumstances a jurisdiction may require the filing of a CbC Report by a resident constituent entity that is not the UPE of its group (referred to as local filing).
-There is no requirement for a jurisdiction to apply local filing, but where it does so this may be applied only in three specific circumstances.
+While not forming part of the Action 13 minimum standard, exceptionally a jurisdiction may require the filing of a CbC report by a resident constituent entity that is not the ultimate parent entity of its group (referred to as local filing).
+There is no requirement for a jurisdiction to apply local filing but, where it does so, this may be done only in three specific circumstances.

 The Country-by-Country Reporting requirements form one of the four BEPS minimum standards.
 Each of these minimum standards is subject to peer review in order to ensure timely and accurate implementation and thus safeguard the level playing field.
 All members of the Inclusive Framework on BEPS commit to implementing the Action 13 minimum standard on CbC reporting, and to participating in the peer review.